cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

 sudo docker exec -it ckan /usr/local/bin/ckan-paster --plugin=ckan search-index rebuild --config=/etc/ckan/production.ini
 ```

+## Running out of hard drive space?

-you have done several builds of ckan and now you are running out of hard drive space?
+You have done several builds of ckan and now you are running out of hard drive space?

 With ckan running you can clean up docker images, containers, volumes, cache etc.

 ```bash
   sudo docker system prune -a